Si Sakhon district: History

 Originally Tambon Sa Ko was a part of the Rueso district, but the development division of the Thai military settled in the area from 1963–1974, thus developing the infrastructure of Tambon Sa Ko.
 The interior ministry subsequently created Si Sakhon Minor District (king amphoe) consisting of the two tambons, Sako and Tamayung, on 23 September 1974.
 It was upgraded to a full district on 25 March 1979.

 Etymology

 The name Si Sakhon refers to the Sai Buri River, which flows through the middle of the district.

 Geography

 Neighboring districts are (from the north clockwise): Rueso, Ra-ngae, and Chanae of Narathiwat Province; Than To and Bannang Sata of Yala province.

 Administration

 The district is divided into six sub-districts (tambons), which are further subdivided into 39 villages (mubans).
-The township (thesaban tambon) Si Sakhon covers parts of tambons Si Sakhon and Sa Ko.
+The township (thesaban tambon) Si Sakhon covers parts of tambons Si Sakhon and Sako.
 There are a further six tambon administrative organizations (TAO).